sadir06/Project_Brief/TeamProject.md

 # Repo Structure

 Our repository is organised into multiple branches that each correspond to one major stage of the project: the single-cycle processor, the pipelined implementation of it, then cached pipelined, and finally the full RV32I instruction-complete implementation.
 We also worked on our individual branches to not disrupt the whole project we were working on.
+Once one person completed their section and the team was happy with their implementation, we created PRs and merged with main.

+For easy testing, we created new branches with the final commit of a specific section in it.
+For example, in the "Single-Cycle-RV32I-Implementation", we placed the final commit that had the fully implemented single cycle CPU (without the pipelining/cache).

 ## Single Cycle RV32I Implementation